Senior Economist, Banque de France

 Information helps individuals to deal with fluctuations (the good face), but it also increases market fluctuations (the bad face).

-An authority can credibly sustain the real value of fiat money only if agents trust that the authority will resist the temptation to raise seignorage once they buy money.
+An authority can credibly sustain the real value of fiat money only if agents trust that it will resist the temptation to raise seigniorage once they buy money.